geoserver/geoserver-cloud/docs/src/index.md

 directory or database.
 We will make sure to contribute those fixes upstream before the final release.

-> Q: So, is this **production ready**?
-> GeoServer Cloud is **production ready**.
+GeoServer Cloud is **production ready**.
 It is currently used by several private companies and public authorities in Europe.
 It has been deployed successfully on AWS, Azure, GKE, OpenShift and Scaleway.

-# Developer's Guide

-Follow the [Developer's Guide](developer-guide/index.md) to learn more about the System's design and how to get started contributing to it.

-# Deployment Guide

-Check out the [Deployment Guide](deploy/index.md) to learn about deployment options, configuration, and target platforms.

-# Configuration guide

-Check out the [Externalized configuration guide](configuration/index.md) to learn about fine tuning GeoServer-Cloud applications.